Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Can I freeze onions?

 No problem!
 Just cut, slice, or dice and place in freezer bags or freezer containers.
-The texture may change for eating raw, but for cooking, they are just fine.
-I do it all the time.

 Yes you can!
 I dice them up and sometimes will add them to diced green onions and chopped celery.
 When I'm cooking it saves a ton of time to have these waiting and already prepped!